 Inspect the battery.
 If it is discharging, contact a Takeuchi service agent to have the battery recharged.

-Refer to "Inspecting the battery fluid level and replenishing" on page 5-37.
+Refer to "Inspecting the battery" on page 5-35.

 CAUTIONS AFTER OPERATIONS

 Observe the following cautions to prevent mud, water, or the undercarriage from freezing and making it impossible for the machine to move.